I Know A Place…

 How to Find Mangersta Bothy

 Giving exact details online I fear would draw too much attention to what is unique, relatively secret and an adventure to discover.
+It needs to remain a special place, that only those who contact the owners to get exact directions can find.

 All I will say is that it’s near the village of Mangersta and if you happen to be staying in the area either at the Mangersta Croft Wigwams (more info below) or somewhere else nearby, ask the owners for directions.
 Please don’t go roaming through paddocks, this area is filled with sheep, cows and accidentally leaving a gate open could of course prove disastrous.

 Part of what makes a visit to Mangersta Bothy an adventure is the lack of directions.
 It’s a little like a mud map.
 Follow the road that leads to the phone booth then you’ll see a house that leads to a fence then…I love it.
 Like an old folk tale told for centuries that you have to work it out.

 The bothy is free to stay in but donations are welcomed if you do drop by the bothy.
 Take some time to read about The Linda Norgrove Foundation, a beautiful foundation supporting a range of programmes, you’ll find details in the Tupperware container inside the bothy.

 Where to Stay in Mangersta?